cwchentw/lightweight-cms/content/basic-usage.md

 $ sudo ./tools/bin/sync-to /path/to/www
 ```

+Internally, the script calls `rsync(1)` to synchronize your mdcms site on a production environment.
+Therefore, you may set your target path to a remote server.

-If you modify anything locally, repeat the command to update your change in a production environment.
+If you modify anything locally, repeat the command to update your change(s) in a production environment.

-Set the configuration of a web server accordingly.
+Set configuration of a web server accordingly.
 [Here](https://github.com/cwchentw/mdcms/blob/master/tools/etc/nginx.conf) is a sample Nginx configuration to run a mdcms site.

 (Optional) Save the local repo to a remote site: